 We are doing a series of blogs with tips on how to reduce your plastic waste.
 Some of the tips are not for everyone; the alternatives can initially be more expensive, but they may also save you money in the long run.
 This second article is the first part of a two part guide on how to reduce plastic in your bathroom.
-You can read the first article on how to avoid single use plastic when eating and drinking on the go here.
+You can read the first article on how to avoid single use plastic when eating and drinking on the go here and the second part of how to reduce plastic in your bathroom here.

 Personal Care Packaged In Plastic